-Myasthenia graves is an autoimmune condition that causes muscle weakness that gets progressively worse with activity and improves with rest.
+Myasthenia gravis is an autoimmune condition affecting the neuromuscular junction.
+It causes muscle weakness that progressively worsens with activity and improves with rest.

-There is a strong link between thymoma (tumours of the thymus gland) and myasthenia gravis.
+There is a strong link with thymomas (thymus gland tumours).
 10-20% of patients with myasthenia gravis have a thymoma.
-20-40% of patients with a thymoma develop myasthenia gravis.
+30% of patients with a thymoma develop myasthenia gravis.

-These antibodies also activate the complement system within the neuromuscular junction, leading to damage to cells at the postsynaptic membrane.
-This further worsens the symptoms.
+These antibodies also activate the complement system within the neuromuscular junction, leading to cell damage at the postsynaptic membrane, further worsening symptoms.

-There are two other antibodies that cause the other 15% of cases of myasthenia gravis.
-These are antibodies against muscle-specific kinase (MuSK) and antibodies against low-density lipoprotein receptor-related protein 4 (LRP4).
-MuSK and LRP4 and important proteins for the creation and organisation of the acetylcholine receptor.
-Destruction of these proteins by autoantibodies leads inadequate acetylcholine receptors.
-This causes the symptoms of myasthenia gravis.
+MuSK and LRP4 are important proteins for the creation and organisation of the acetylcholine receptor.
+Destruction of these proteins leads to inadequate acetylcholine receptors.

-The severity of symptoms can vary dramatically between patients.
-They can be mild and subtle or life threateningly severe.
-The characteristic feature is weakness that gets worse with muscle use and improves with rest.
-Symptoms are typically minimal in the morning and worst at the end of the day.
+Symptoms vary dramatically between patients, ranging from mild to life-threateningly severe.
+The critical feature is weakness that worsens with muscle use and improves with rest.
+Symptoms are typically best in the morning and worst at the end of the day.

-The symptoms most affect the proximal muscles and small muscles of the head and neck.
-It leads to:
+The symptoms most affect the proximal muscles of the limbs and small muscles of the head and neck, with: